 Parks Canada has a great map of the Cape Breton Highlands National Park.
 It is a fabulous guide and can easily be stored on your mobile device.
 This will give you a clear idea of how the park is laid-out.

 The visitor information centres at the entrances in Cheticamp (western side) and Ingonish (eastern side) will also have maps (FREE) for you if you would prefer a hard copy.

 Cheticamp VIC Location: The western entrance to the Cape Breton Highlands Park is about 5 km (3 mi) north of the village of Cheticamp.
 Follow the Cabot Trail north and you can't miss it.
 This VIC is excellent.
 They have many exhibits depicting the wildlife and fauna in the park and the staff are always ready to answer your questions.

 The Cheticamp VIC has washroom facilities, a children’s playground and picnic areas.
 The Nature Bookstore located here is one of the best that I have visited.
 Hiking books, nature books, local history, field guides, souvenirs, t-shirts…..you name it and they probably have it.

 Ingonish VIC Location: The Ingonish VIC is on the east side of the park and is located in Ingonish Beach.
 Once again, follow the Cabot Trail and you can't miss it.
-This VIC is much smaller than the one in Cheticamp but the folks are just as helpful.Visit Your-Nova-Scotia-Holiday.com's profile on Pinterest.
+The new VIC at Ingonish Beach just opened a few years ago and is full of useful park information.

 VIC Opening Dates: mid-May to mid-October with full services in July and August.